The first Police Picnic and the only one of the three not held at CNE Stadium.

 NEXT PODCAST: Electropop comes to London, Ontario on a freezing March evening with Liverpool’s Orchestral Manoeuvres in the Dark, or as they are sometimes simply known, OMD.

-Their set may have been egregiously delayed but OMD more than made up for it, playing a blazing show to a small but dedicated audience who danced right through the whole thing.
+Their set may have been egregiously delayed as it took place in the middle of a brutal Southern Ontario late-winter blizzard, but OMD more than made up for it.
+They played a blazing show to a small but dedicated audience who danced right through the whole thing.
 London’s own Mettle, featuring former Demics guitarist Rob Brent, also delivered a terrific opening performance.

 Special Guests will return once again with his memories of the show.

-Stay tuned for adrenalized energy, happy hoofers, and frozen winklepickers.
+Stay tuned for OMD restaurant waving, happy hoofers, and frozen winklepickers.

 ORIGINAL BLOG ENTRY FROM 2010